How Email Greetings and Closings Make a Huge Impact

 Can you see the vast difference in tone and how this person is perceived by taking the time to communicate properly?
 The last example is courteous and clear about the sender’s request by providing the necessary details.
 Subsequently, I know they appreciate the extra effort I have to make on their behalf.

-The very same request with just a little bit of extra courtesy can leave a distinguishable difference in how the sender is perceived.
-As a result, by making these efforts, you make sure your communications are clear and welcomed by taking just a bit more time.
+The same request, with just a little bit of extra courtesy, can distinguish how the sender is perceived.
+As a result, by making these efforts, you ensure your communications are clear and welcomed by taking just a bit more time.

 Little Efforts Make a Huge Difference